Table of Contents

 - Bond funds: Bond funds are mutual funds that include a pool of bonds or debt securities.
 These funds may include a broad mix of bonds from corporations, government agencies or the U.S. government itself.
 Some bonds focus on a narrower part of the market, such as high-yield corporate bonds.
 Some bond funds may also pay out dividends.

-So, how do mutual funds work?
-By understanding the answer to that essential question, you'll be more informed when considering your approach to growing your money over both the long- and short-term.
+By understanding how mutual funds work, you'll be more informed when considering your approach to growing your money over both the long- and short-term.
 Please note that all investing involves risk, including the possible loss of some or all of the original investment.

 Mutual funds are sold by prospectus.
 Investors should consider a fund's investment objectives, risks, charges and expenses carefully before investing.
 To obtain a free prospectus, please contact your financial professional or go to the fund's website.
 An investor should read the prospectus carefully before investing.